DA at a Glance

 Durham Academy is an independent, coeducational, college preparatory day school.
 The purpose of Durham Academy is to provide each student an education that will enable him or her to live a moral, happy and productive life.
 Learn more about our values.

-DA was founded in Durham, N.C., in 1933 as the Calvert Method School, with seven students and one teacher in the Forest Hills Clubhouse.
+DA was founded in Durham, North Carolina, in 1933 as the Calvert Method School, with seven students and one teacher in the Forest Hills Clubhouse.
 The Academy Road campus was built in the 1950s.
 In 1959, the school changed its name to Durham Academy, moved to Academy Road in 1966, and also added seventh and eighth grades.

 In 1971, Durham Academy purchased 42 acres on Ridge Road, opening the Upper School campus in 1973, and graduating its first high school class in 1975.
 In 2002, Durham Academy opened a new Preschool and Lower School on the Ridge Road campus.
 The Academy Road campus now houses the Middle School.